Rural Business-Cooperative Service, USDA.

-You may submit comments to this proposed rule by any of the following methods:
+You may submit adverse comments or notice of intent to submit adverse comments to this rule by any of the following methods:

 FOR FURTHER INFORMATION CONTACT: